toladata/Knowledgebase/2-getting-started/definitions.md

 #### Project

-A set of activities meeting agreed objectives in a specific period of time with an agreed set of resources.
+A set of activities meeting agreed on objectives in a specific period of time with an agreed set of resources.

 #### Results Framework